 I’m so thankful my freezer is full, but I’m super, super thankful my hometown of Kodiak wasn’t affected by a tsunami this week.
 That 7.9 earthquake that hit just southeast of Kodiak was no joke.
 I felt it way up north in the Mat-Su Valley where I live.
 A tsunami warning was issued for the entire southern coast of Alaska, including Kodiak.
 Many of my friends, and my parents had to evacuate their houses because they weren’t above 100 feet.
 It was scary, but thankfully there was no tsunami and no damage.
 Thank God!

-But, if I can’t have my halibut beer battered and fried (because fried food every day would not be good), I prefer it in this Fresh & Spicy Halibut Ceviche recipe.
+But, if I can’t have my halibut beer battered and fried (because fried food every day would not be good), I prefer it in this best ceviche recipe.

 Ceviche (“seh-BEE-chay”) is a popular dish in South America.
 The first time I sampled ceviche (it was soooo long ago!)
 I was working in the reservations center of a small local commuter airline in Anchorage.
 There were a few Latino women who would make ceviche occasionally for the many potlucks we had… I fell absolutely in love with it!

-We normally enjoy this Fresh & Spicy Halibut Ceviche with tortilla chips or Beanitos (bean & rice chips), but if you are doing strict Paleo or Whole30, you can definitely use plantain chips or cucumber slices.
+We enjoy this ceviche recipe with tortilla chips or Beanitos (bean & rice chips), but if you are doing strict Paleo or Whole30, you can definitely use plantain chips or cucumber slices.

 And guys, don’t forget the cold beer to go with your ceviche. 😉 I prefer Greene’s gluten-free beer.

 Other gluten-free halibut recipes to try:

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.